DarraghGeo/Spanish-Notes/Verbs/Indicative/Present.md

 # Present Simple

 ## Use
-When referring to an action that is happening now, has happened in the immediate past, or will happen in the immediate future.
+When referring to an action that is happening now, happens regularly, or will happen in the near future.

 ## Form